 District E-Signer Guidance: Verifying Training for Coaching Permits

-Change of permit terms for certain credential holders
+permit terms for certain credential holders

 A. A three-year permit if you hold:

-No other educator credential;
+- No other educator credential; or

-An educator credential other than one of those listed under B. or C.
+- An educator credential other than one of those listed under B or C.

 B. A four-year permit if you hold:

-Either a four-year resident educator license; or
+- A four-year resident educator license; or

-A four-year alternative resident educator license.
+- A four-year alternative resident educator license.

 C. A five-year permit if you hold:

-Either a five-year professional license;
+- A five-year professional license; or

-Five-year senior professional license; or
+- A five-year senior professional license; or

 steps for THOSE Requesting a Permit (new or renewal)